INTERN AT THE WORLD FOOD PRIZE FOUNDATION

 Internship Program Details

 TIMEFRAME: The World Food Prize Foundation has cohorts of interns during the academic year and summer.
-Applications for Summer 2025 are now open!
-The summer internship will run from May 12, 2025 - August 15, 2025.
+Applications for Spring 2026 are now open!
+The summer internship will run from January 20, 2026 - May 9, 2026.
 The timeline for candidate review and selection is outlined below:

 INTERNSHIP EXPECTATIONS: Interns work on-site in Des Moines, Iowa.
-While a minimum commitment of 12-15 hours per week in the hours between 9:00am - 5:00pm Monday thru Friday is required for the academic year and 16-20 hours per week in the Summer, the program provides flexibility for each intern’s schedule.
+While a minimum commitment of 12-15 hours per week in the hours between 9:00am - 5:00pm Monday thru Friday is required for the academic year, the program provides flexibility for each intern’s schedule.
 Note: Any costs associated with travel and relocation to Des Moines are the responsibility of the intern.

-COMPENSATION: Interns are compensated with a stipend of $100/week for the duration of the internship period.
-The stipend is paid quarterly.
-Interns are also provided a $150 parking stipend paid by semester.
+COMPENSATION: Interns are compensated with a stipend of $1,500 for the semester.
 Interns may be eligible for course credit.

 INTERNSHIP AREAS: Each academic year and summer, a cohort of highly qualified undergraduate and graduate students is chosen for this unique program, which provides interns with the opportunity to take significant responsibility and initiative in planning and carrying out a wide range of the Foundation’s projects in the following areas: